Rubisks/cit-352-final/README.md

 $ vim index.js
 Enter in the JS for your web application here

+# (3)Set programs to start on machine boot

+## Set postgresql to start upon boot as this will be needed to run the website
+$ sudo systemctl enable postgresql

 ## create a crontab that runs on startup that will start your webserver
 $ crontab -e